influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/create-alert-rules.md

 * Relative thresholds based on unit or percentage changes.
 * Deadman switches.

-Complex alerts and other tasks can be defined directly in Kapacitor is TICKscripts, but can be used within Chronograf.
+Complex alerts and other tasks can be defined directly in Kapacitor as TICKscripts, but can be used within Chronograf.

 Follow this guide to create a Chronograf alert rule that sends an alert message to an existing [Slack](https://slack.com/) channel whenever your idle CPU usage crosses the 80% threshold.